 The noncredit Yoga Teacher Training Certificate utilizes three existing courses currently offered with Exercise and Sport Science Fitness in the Kinesiology Department in the College of Health.
 This course is offered for-credit as well, visit the College of Health Yoga Teacher Training page for those details.

-Course sequencing: PEPEC 800 should be taken before or consecutively with PEPEC 801 and PEPEC 802.
+Course sequencing: ESSFC 800 should be taken before or concurrently with ESSFC 801 and ESSFC 802

-Average Time to Complete: the certificate can be completed in as little as one semester.
-Students must complete the program within 1 year.
-There is no minimum or maximum number of credits a student must or can take per semester.
+Average Time to Complete: the certificate can be completed in as little as one semester, but students must complete the program within 2 semesters.

-Q: I don't have much yoga experience...is it necessary to have some if I enroll in a teacher training?
+Q: I don’t have much yoga experience.
+Is it necessary to have a lot of experience if I enroll in Yoga Teacher Training?